Louisbourg Lighthouse Trail: Loop Trail

 The first part of the trail is suitable for visitors of all skill levels.
 It begins at the parking area at Lighthouse Point and follows the ocean coast to the east as a 2 km hard-packed gravel partial loop trail.
 Along this part of the trail are a number of interpretive panels explaining the area's historical significance and natural features including its geography, flora and fauna.
 There are benches to rest along the trail, as well as lookoffs in strategic places.
 Sections of the trail, where it passes over a fen and other wet ground are constructed as an elevated wooden boardwalk.
 The trail is accessible to power wheelchairs and children in strollers and wide enough for two to walk abreast.
 Pets are permitted on the trail but must be leashed and managed by their owners.
 There are a number of small side paths branching off along this part of the trail, such as the one that gives access to the top of Lighthouse Cliff for an expansive view.
 The trail follows the coast past Lighthouse Cove, Crows Roost, Morningstar Cove and continues to Western Gun Landing Cove Head where it loops back around toward the start.

+Hurricane Fiona September 2022

+On September 24th 2022 Hurricane Fiona devastated Cape Breton with high winds and substantial rainfall.
+Many of the sections of the trail were damaged with portions of the boardwalk being damaged or washed out to sea.
+The rebuilt trail was reopened in October 2024 no longer using boardwalks.
+Sections of the abandoned boardwalk can still be seen along the rebuilt trail.